matthewnoel/IsThisLoss/README.md

 *Clone or download* the repository

-Put an image file in the *PUT_IMAGE_HERE* folder
+Put an image file in the *PUT_IMAGE_HERE* folder **Note:** the file name should not contain any spaces because my code for finding the file is lazy

 Run the batch file called *isThisLoss.bat* in the main folder